-This Management's Discussion and Analysis of Financial Condition and Results of Operations ("MD&A") supplements the Consolidated Financial Statements and the related notes thereto included elsewhere herein to help provide an understanding of our financial condition, changes in our financial condition, and the results of our operations for the years ended December 31, 2019 and 2018 and the changes therein.
-For the year ended December 31, 2017, and changes from the year ended December 31, 2017 to the year ended December 31, 2018, management's discussion and analysis pertaining to our financial condition, changes in our financial condition, and the results of our operations have been omitted from this MD&A and may be found in Item 7 - Management's Discussion and Analysis of Financial Condition and Results of Operations as included in our Annual Report on Form 10-K for the year ended December 31, 2018.
+This Management's Discussion and Analysis of Financial Condition and Results of Operations ("MD&A") supplements the Consolidated Financial Statements and the related notes thereto included elsewhere herein to help provide an understanding of our financial condition, changes in our financial condition, and the results of our operations for the periods presented.
+This MD&A should be read in conjunction with the Consolidated Financial Statements and the related notes thereto included elsewhere in this Annual Report on Form 10-K.

 Our forward-looking statements are based on certain assumptions and expectations of future events that may not be accurate or realized.
 These statements, as well as our historical performance, are not guarantees of future performance.
 Forward-looking statements also involve risks and uncertainties that are beyond our control.
 Additionally, there may be other risks and uncertainties that we are unable to identify at this time or that we do not currently expect to have a material impact on our business.
-Factors that could cause or contribute to these differences include, but are not limited to, the risks, uncertainties, and other factors discussed within Item 1A - Risk Factors.
+Factors that could cause or contribute to these differences include, but are not limited to, the risks, uncertainties, and other factors discussed within Item 1A - Risk Factors in this Annual Report on Form 10-K.